Bergen County NJ Certain Persons Offense Attorneys

 Travis J. Tormey is the founding partner of the Tormey Law Firm, with offices in the heart of Bergen County, New Jersey.
 He was named one of the Top 10 Criminal Defense Attorneys Under 40 In New Jersey in 2014 by the National Academy of Criminal Defense Attorneys and also heralded as one of the Top 40 Attorneys Under 40 in the Nation in 2014 by the National Trial Lawyers Association.
-Mr. Tormey has extensive experience representing clients charged with illegal gun offenses, including possession of an Airsoft gun, possession of a weapon for an unlawful purpose, and unlawful possession of a weapon throughout New Jersey, including in Garfield, Cliffside Park, and Edgewater.
+Mr. Tormey has extensive experience representing clients charged with illegal gun offenses, including possession of an Airsoft gun, possession of a weapon for an unlawful purpose, and unlawful possession of a weapon throughout New Jersey, including in Garfield, Cliffside Park, Paramus, Palisades Interstate Park, Rutherford, Edgewater and Bergenfield.

-For a free consultation about your weapons charges in New Jersey, call (201)-330-4979, submit an online contact form, or schedule an appointment to meet with us in person at our convenient Hackensack office location.
-You can also review our client testimonials page for additional information and check out our client reviews on Avvo.com.
+For a free consultation about your certain persons case or other weapons charges in New Jersey, call (201)-330-4979, submit an online contact form, or schedule an appointment to meet with us in person at our convenient Hackensack office location.
+You can also review our client testimonials for additional information and check out our client reviews on Avvo.com.

 Certain Persons Not to Have Weapons in New Jersey: N.J.S.A.
 2C:39-7